locessentials/eng401-business-english-us/unit3/week8/intro-production-mgmt.md

 ### Research Activity

-For this week's Teams discussion, research one of the methodologies listed above (or another project management methodology of your choice) and create a post addressing the following:
+For this week's discussion, research one of the methodologies listed above (or another project management methodology of your choice) and create a post addressing the following:

 1. **Which methodology do you find most appealing and why?**
 2. **Share a resource about the methodology you explored.
 What did you learn from the resource?**